 The restaurant serves up a tasty tapas menu during the day and Mediterranean-inspired dishes in the evening.
 I love popping in for a midweek swim (£20 for up to 3 hours people – and there’s a sauna & hot tub for colder days!) so that I have a proper appetite for the restaurant afterwards!

 Opened by Papa (Paco) Sanchez in 1999 and taken over by sons Peter and Jonray in 2004, Casamia has won multiple awards and accolades, including a Michelin star and 5 AA Rosettes.

-Now part of a fantastic trilogy of Sanchez restaurants in The General building in Bathurst Basin (Pi Shop serves first rate pizza, while Paco Tapas recently received a Michelin star of its own), Casamia is still knocking people’s socks off with its inventive and inspired dishes.
+Now part of a fantastic trilogy of Sanchez restaurants in The General building in Bathurst Basin (Paco Tapas received a Michelin star of its own in 2018), Casamia is still knocking people’s socks off with its inventive and inspired dishes.
 What a talented family, eh?

 Other notable mentions…